-The first symptoms usually are involuntary movements (tics) of the face, arms, limbs or trunk.
+The first symptoms of Tourette Syndrome (TS) usually are involuntary movements (tics) of the face, arms, limbs or trunk.
 These tics are frequent, repetitive and rapid.
 The most common first symptom is a facial tic (eye blink, nose twitch, grimace), and is replaced or added to by other tics of the neck, trunk, and limbs.

-For a person to be diagnosed with TS pursuant to DSM-5 criteria he or she must:
+For a person to be diagnosed with TS pursuant to DSM-5 criteria, they must:

 - have both multiple motor tics (for example, blinking or shrugging the shoulders) and vocal tics (for example, humming, clearing the throat, or yelling out a word or phrase), although they might not always happen at the same time.

 - have had tics for at least a year.
 The tics can occur many times a day (usually in bouts) nearly every day, or off and on.

 - have tics that begin before they are 18 years of age.